Microsoft/azure-docs.pt-pt/articles/guides/developer/azure-developer-guide.md

 ---
-title: Guia de introdução para desenvolvedores no Azure | Microsoft Docs
+title: Get started guide for developers on Azure | Microsoft Docs
-description: Este tópico fornece informações essenciais para os desenvolvedores que buscam começar a usar a plataforma de Microsoft Azure para suas necessidades de desenvolvimento.
+description: This article provides essential information for developers looking to get started using the Microsoft Azure platform for their development needs.
 services: ''
 cloud: ''
 documentationcenter: ''